Bibyyy/netflix-bypass/README.md

 Just a simple script to block the request to check the household restriction on netflix.
 (Work only for chromium-based browsers for now)

+The only permission required is "tabs" to be able to detect if the user is on netflix and to inject the script.

 ## Installation

 ### Chromium-based browsers